 Once all documents are received, corrections, if any are needed, will be made electronically.
 If the verification process results in a change in the expected family contribution (EFC), the student will receive an acknowledgment letter from the U.S. Department of Education with the corrected data.
 The student will also receive notification from the Financial Aid Office via his/her JSU web account.
 The electronic correction process takes 7 to 10 working days.
-Once the correction is received, the student will be awarded and notified.
+Once the correction is received, the student will be awarded and notified separate and distinct from verification and must be resolved whether or not the student is selected for verification.